-It's so simple to make your own homemade sugar free nutella!
-All you need is 4 basic ingredients and a blender.
+It's simple to make homemade sugar free nutella!
+All you need are 4 basic ingredients and a blender.
 This keto chocolate hazelnut spread is nutritious and seriously delicious.
-We love it on low carb bread for breakfast and use it in desserts - it's a decadent topping for ice cream or cupcakes.
+We love it on bread for breakfast and use it in desserts - it's a decadent topping for ice cream or cupcakes.

 Did you know that "real" Nutella contains over 56 % of sugar per jar?
 If you eat two tablespoons, you are consuming 34 grams of sugar, which equates to eight-and-a-half sugar cubes.

-Absolutely - if you make your own keto nutella!
-You'll find that this homemade version is not only very easy to make, it also trumps the original in terms of taste BY MILES.
+Enter this keto nutella recipe!
+You'll find that this homemade version is not only very easy to make, but it also trumps the original in terms of taste BY MILES.

 Plus, it's packed with healthy fats and fibre.
 And it will keep your insulin levels stable!

-I love eating this "nut-ella" on my English Muffins or these Keto Breakfast Buns.
-You can use it as a decadent sauce on Sugar Free Vanilla Ice Cream or make these No Bake Keto Nutella Bars.
+I love eating this "nut-ella" on my English Muffins or these Keto Buns.
+You can use it as a decadent sauce on Sugar Free Ice Cream or make No Bake Keto Nutella Bars.

 And today I simply mixed a spoonful into plain yoghurt.
 Delicious!